FarronF/limerick-council-meetings/meetings/2017/07/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 19th June 2017.md

 The Motion was proposed by Councillor Keller and seconded by Councillor Lynch.

-Members, in supporting the Motion, requested that the Council address effective integration of--- 9
+Members, in supporting the Motion, requested that the Council address effective integration of
+---
+9

 migrants and refugees into our communities and give out the message that racism and hate had